JorinAI/jorin/README.md

 # `jorin` - Jorin CLI

-Console command to access and control Jorin
+**Console command to access and control [Jorin](https://jorin.ai/).**

+Jorin is an AI productivity tool designed for power users and developers.
+Jorin can collaborate with you on your laptop, run in the background to complete a goal or even delegate tasks across other AI agents.

 ## Installation